Nitroglycerin (By mouth)

 Warnings While Using This Medicine

-- Medicines that treat chest pain sometimes cause headaches.
-These headaches are a sign that the medicine is working.
-Do not stop using the medicine or change the time you use it in order to avoid the headaches.
-If the pain is severe, talk to your doctor.
+- Medicines that treat chest pain sometimes cause headaches when you first start using it.
+This is normal.
+Do not stop using the medicine or change the time you use it to avoid headaches.
+Ask your doctor if you can take aspirin or acetaminophen to treat the headache.

 Possible Side Effects While Using This Medicine